LangSurf: Language-Embedded Surface Gaussians for 3D Scene Understanding: Introduction

 \section{Introduction}

-Recently, 3D scene understanding has emerged as a critical research focus.
+\IEEEPARstart{R}{ecently} , 3D scene understanding has emerged as a critical research focus.
 By integrating natural language with 3D scenes, systems can enable more intuitive human-computer interactions in applications such as virtual reality\cite{li2022rt, jiang2024vr,jaritz2019multi,gpnerf}, autonomous driving\cite{kitti,zou2025m}, and robotics~\cite{awais2023foundational, rnrmap, kerr2024robot, zhang2025category, firoozi2023foundation, lu2025manigaussian}.
 However, accurately embedding semantic information within 3D space remains a significant challenge.

 Current methods use NeRF (Neural Radiance Fields)~\cite{nerf} or 3DGS (3D Gaussian splatting)~\cite{3dgs} as the 3D representation, combined with language features from the CLIP~\cite{clip} model, to enable open-vocabulary 3D querying.
 However, while the semantic maps generated in these methods are critical for supervising the 3D semantic field, they lack sufficient contextual information~\cite{pspnet}.
 More specifically, these methods typically rely on sliding windows (as in LERF~\cite{lerf}) or Segment Anything Model (SAM~\cite{sam}) masks (as in LangSplat~\cite{langsplat}) to divide images into parts, which are then processed by CLIP to extract the corresponding semantic features.
 In such a process, the obtained semantic features only contain information from the local image regions, which can hardly be used to represent the semantics of low-texture regions~\cite{attention}, such as walls and floors, or complex object structures that are divided into multiple parts.